Knowing exposure is the lifeblood for charities like the Kids Cancer Project, a local business has donated a vehicle that’s sure to turn heads.

 Premier owner John King said supporting charity was a crucial part of being a good corporate citizen.

 “It’s just been a no-brainer for us,” he said.

 “Col used to drive for us, it’s been 29 years now, he’s been a rock of getting this project up and running.

 “I’m very proud, our team put it together in no time, it’ll be ready by August.”

-Gilmore MP Ann Sudmalis promised Mr Reynolds that she would contact MPs along the coast, and let them know of his journey.
+Gilmore MP Ann Sudmalis promised Mr Reynolds that she would contact parliamentary colleagues along the coast, and let them know that he’s headed their way.